-Model Evaluation: GLM-5.2 vs Qwen3-Coder 30B
+Model evaluation: GLM-5.2 vs Qwen3-Coder 30B

-Executive Summary: Model Evaluation on ResetData
+Executive summary: Model evaluation on ResetData

 This report evaluates the performance and cost efficiency of GLM-5.2 and Qwen-3 Coder, following the launch of ResetData's inference platform.
-Our research project aims to discover new model architectures that reduce Large Language Model (LLM) runtime complexity from o(n2) to o(n).
+Our research project aims to discover new model architectures that reduce Large Language Model (LLM) runtime complexity from O(n²) to O(n).

 While GLM-5.2 represents a significantly higher financial investment, its advanced reasoning capabilities make it indispensable for high-complexity research and development.

-1. Pricing Structure
+1. Pricing structure

 The two models present a stark trade-off between raw performance and operational expenditure:

-2. Empirical Performance Metrics
+2. Empirical performance metrics

 During active research, our API usage patterns revealed an approximate 100x cost-per-query premium for GLM-5.2 over Qwen-3 Coder: